 To keep your dog warm during the winter, it's also important to keep his feet warm.
 Dogs regulate their temperature through their feet and tongue, so a covering to keep their feet warmer doesn't hurt.
 Coverings can also protect sensitive paws from salts and other harmful chemicals which are often used in the winter.

-Good dog boots like Ultra Paws Durable Dog Boots will stay on your dogs feet and keep them dry and warm from the snow.
+As mentioned in 3 Best Products To Protect Your Dog's Paws On Snow and Ice, good dog boots like Ultra Paws Durable Dog Boots will stay on your dogs feet and keep them dry and warm from the snow.
 If your dog won't wear boots, Musher's Secret paw wax is a good option which can help protect your dog's paws from ice and salt.